galaxyproject/training-material/topics/data-science/tutorials/python-conda/tutorial.md

   latest version of the
   dependency as it breaks things in your project.
 In a separate branch of your project, you want to try and fix problems introduced by the new version of the dependency without affecting the working version of your project.
-You need to set up a separate virtual environment for your branch to 'isolate' your code while testing the new feature.
+You need to set up a separate conda environments for your branch to 'isolate' your code while testing the new feature.

 You do not have to worry too much about specific versions of external libraries that your project depends on most of the time.
 Conda environments enable you to always use the latest available version without specifying it explicitly.